Navigation

 Keeping active

+You might feel that you shouldn’t do too much if you’ve got back pain, or that exercise might make it worse.
+But actually, keeping active will help you to recover faster from back pain.
+Too much rest can stiffen your joints and weaken your muscles, which can increase your risk of long-term problems.
+If you keep active, it will keep the muscles around your spine strong and your back mobile.
+Regular exercise can release chemicals called endorphins, which can make you feel better too.
 You don’t need to wait until you’re pain-free to get moving.
-You might get a bit of pain at first when you’re moving around, but that doesn’t mean it’s harmful.
-If you start gently and can manage to put up with any pain, you should find it starts to get better.
-It doesn’t really matter what you do, as long as you’re being active.
-It’s best just to choose an exercise that you enjoy.
+You might get a bit of pain at first, but that doesn’t mean it’s harmful.
+If you start gently and can manage to put up with any pain, it should start to get better.
+It doesn’t really matter what you do, as long as you’re active.
+Choose an exercise that you enjoy.
 Good examples include walking, swimming and yoga.
-If you develop severe pain (that you can’t cope with) when you exercise, you should stop and seek advice from a doctor.
-You should always see a doctor if you have symptoms, such as numbness or weakness in your legs.
+If you develop severe back pain (that you can’t cope with) when you exercise, stop and get advice from a doctor.
+Always see a doctor if you have numbness or weakness in your legs.

 Pain relief

-If you need pain relief, take over-the-counter non-steroidal anti-inflammatory medicines (NSAIDs) such as ibuprofen.
-Paracetamol on its own has not been found to be helpful for lower back pain.
-You may find that it helps you to keep active if you take painkillers before doing any exercise.
-You should only take NSAIDs for a short period of time.
-Make sure you follow the guidance on the patient information leaflet.
+You may find it helps you to keep active if you take painkillers before you do any exercise.
+But only take NSAIDs for a short period of time – follow the guidance on the patient information leaflet.

 Staying positive